History

 ACCEPTANCE THROUGH SPRAR

-In 2003, CIAC, with 26 municipalities of Parma, led by Fidenza, presented the Land of asylum project to Anci and won first place on the national level among other approved projects.
+In 2003, CIAC, with 26 municipalities of Parma, led by Fidenza, presented the Land of asylum project to Anci and earned first place nationally.

 In 2005 CIAC, the Province of Parma, Districts of Langhirano, Tizzano Sala Baganza, and Fidenza worked alongside the Emilia Romagna region for the implementation of a regional-level intervention on asylum: this gave birth to a project significantly known as Emilia Romagna, land of asylum.